mvolkmann/blog/src/nushell.md

 To set a variable to the result of a command pipeline, which may contain only a single command, enter `let name = $(pipeline)`.
+The syntax `$(...)` is referred to as an "invocation".
+It can also be used to pass the result of a command pipeline as a argument to a command.

 To use a variable in an expression, precede its name with `$`.
 For example, `$total`.